StreetSupport/streetsupport-web/README.md

 * Install the latest stable Node version,
 * Run in Terminal: `npm i gulp-cli -g` (Gulp does not need to be installed globally),
 * In your command line terminal, navigate to the street support project folder,
-* Run: `npm i` (Note: if you are on the Code Wifi network, you may have an issue installing modules around CriticalCSS/Phantom; you might need to tether to your mobile phone to get these downloaded.)
+* Run: `npm i`
+  * if you are on the Code Wifi network, you may have an issue installing modules around CriticalCSS/Phantom; you might need to tether to your mobile phone to get these downloaded.)
+  * if this throws errors around Snyk (most likely Windows), see [https://support.snyk.io/snyk-cli/snyk-protect-requires-the-patch-binary].

 See Installation Troubleshooting section if Installation fails